People

 Destin completed her Master of Science degree at the University of Georgia’s Warnell School of Forestry and Natural Resources in 2022.
 In May of 2020, she received her Bachelor of Science in Forest Resources from Warnell.
 Her interests are based on the political and social dimensions of natural resource management.
 Her research focused on the U.S. Forest Service’s Shared Stewardship Strategy, an integrated policy that emphasizes partnerships with the states, tribes, and other collaborators to identify priority areas for management, coordinate work across jurisdictions, and leverage diverse capacities.

 Previously, Destin worked with Domain Timber Advisors’ environmental mitigation and legal departments.
 She worked to identify appropriate opportunities to capitalize on their environmental attributes through wetland and stream mitigation banks, habitat conservation banks, fishery banks, environmental enforcement solutions, and direct environmental restoration projects.
+She is currently the Forest Policy Coordinator for the Georgia Forestry Association.

 Amanda Komasinski